soundpress/RulesOfNYC/docs/c03/index.rst

    (3) the date of the purchase;

-   (4) the legal name and address of the seller in accordance with § 5-01 "Legal Name."
+   (4) the legal name and address of the seller in accordance with 6 RCNY § 5-01 "Legal Name."

 (c) Recordkeeping.
 A dealer at a flea market must retain exact copies of all receipts issued to consumers for a period of three years after the time a receipt was issued.
 Copies of such receipts issued during the previous calendar month and during the current calendar month must be made available to the Commissioner or his authorized representative upon request.
 All other receipts required to be retained by this subdivision (c) must be produced upon ten days notice.